ysmao/LangLand/README.md

 # LangLand

-1. Open terminal and cd to Langland root directory.
+1. Open terminal and cd to Langland root directory (this directory).

-2. Run `npm install` to get all useful modules.
+2. Run `npm install` to download the necessary modules.

-3. Run `node server.js`.
+3. Run `node server.js` or `npm start`.

 4. Open a browser and go to `http://localhost:8080`.